rails/rails/guides/source/active_record_callbacks.md

 end
 ```

-Using both `after_create_commit` and `after_update_commit` with the same method
+If you use the `after_create_commit` and the `after_update_commit` callback with the same method
-name will only allow the last callback defined to take effect, as they both
+name, it will only allow the last callback defined to take effect, as they both
 internally alias to `after_commit` which overrides previously defined callbacks
 with the same method name.